 Which monsters should I watch out for?

 The answer is… all monsters.
-Any situation, when out of control, can be deadly.
-However, some monsters have a reputation for being responsible for more players kills than others, like Dark Elven Warlocks (DEW).
-If you haven’t fought certain monster before, and meet it/them for the first time, then you should be very cautious.
-Monsters appear in the earlier stage of game:
+Any situations when out of control, can be deadly.
+However, some monsters have a reputation for being responsible for more player kills than others, like Dark Elven Warlocks (DEW).
+If you haven’t fought a certain monster before, and meet it/them for the first time, then you should be very cautious.
+Some monsters appear in the early stages:

 What to kill